Home / Specifications / cdsc-wg1-01 - Server Metadata

 For invalid requests and error responses, Servers MUST respond with the appropriate Response Code for the type of issue or error (e.g. “503 Service Unavailable” if the Server is temporarily down for maintenance).

 4.1.
-Coverage Object Format
+Coverage Listing Format

 Coverage objects are formatted as JSON objects and contain the following named values.
 This object serves mostly as an object wrapper around a list of coverage entries, so that the list of coverage entries can be paginated by the Server if too long for one response.